KR-JaehyunCha/Atelti_Webpage/README.md

 - **Player Physical Information**: Includes height, weight, and other physical characteristics required for calculating Body Mass Index (BMI).
 This data will help us categorize players based on their BMI levels and analyze potential injury risk correlations.

-- **Injury History**: Contains details about each player's injury occurrences, such as the type of injury, date of occurrence, and recovery time.
+- **Injury History** (TO BE ADDED...): Contains details about each player's injury occurrences, such as the type of injury, date of occurrence, and recovery time.
 We will use this data to track injury frequency and patterns across different BMI categories, aiming to identify which groups are more prone to injuries.

-- **Team Information**: Additional context about the player's team (such as training intensity, match schedules) which may indirectly influence injury rates.
+- **Team Information** (TO BE ADDED...): Additional context about the player's team (such as training intensity, match schedules) which may indirectly influence injury rates.
 This will be included in the analysis to control for external factors that may impact injury occurrences.

 ## 📐 Methodology